DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-active-directory-domain-name-services-setup-and-account-creation-cmd-commands.md

 <br>
 <br>

-3. Create a password for the user and give them the permissions that you want them to have
+3. Create a password for the user and give them the permissions that you want them to have.
    <br>
    <br>